THORNBER FAMILY IN WADDINGTON, BOLTON-BY-BOWLAND, AND PENDLETON

 in Blackburn, It seems likely that the William who married

 Mary Briscoe was the uncle of the William who married Mary Inskip.
+The arguments based on marriages, baptisms and burials was eventually augmented by three wills as shown in footnote 5.

 The families of the